nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Deleting a lesson

-1. Deleting a lesson while all lessons are being shown
+1. Deleting a lesson while all lessons are being shown.

     * Prerequisites: Multiple "Lessons" shown in the list of lessons.